inboxstartup/docs/tmp/index.md

 # tmp

 The content of this folder needs to be sorted.
-Links will change.
+Links will change, contents might shift, get deleted, etc.